Gleaming waters

 Gleaming waters is a painting by the British painter Henry Scott Tuke.
-It is the largest work he ever painted.
+It is the largest work he ever painted and is considered one of his major works.

 The composition of the painting shows a bathing scene with boys on the seashore in Cornwall.
-This painting had not been shown in Britain since the Royal Academy of Arts Summer Exhibition of 1911, where it was exhibited as number 441 and offered at the price of GBP 400.
+This painting had not been shown in Britain since the Royal Academy of Arts Summer Exhibition of 1911, where it was exhibited as number 441 and offered at the price of £400.

 The painting was believed to be lost until its sale on 30 November 2000 by Christie’s in London.
+Previously, the painting had remained in the same family ownership since 1947, largely unnoticed by the public.

 Description

 The painting shows five boys on a sunny day on the beach in Cornwall.
-All the boys are in the sea, two of them in the water.
-Three of the boys are in the foreground.
-The one on the left hand side is sitting naked on a rock.
+All the boys are in the sea, three of them in the water.
+These three boys are in the foreground.
+The one on the left hand side is sitting naked on a rock, with one foot in the sea.
 The one in the middle is playing at the shallow water's edge.
-And the one on the right hand side, turning his back to the audience, is standing bare chested in the shallow water, wearing white trousers, and looking to his friend, who is playing in the water.
-He holds his pinkish shirt in his hands that is being blown away by the wind.
+And the one on the right hand side, turning his back to the audience, is standing bare chested in the shallow water, wearing white trousers and looking to his friend, who is playing in the water.
+He holds his pinkish shirt in his hands as it flutters in the wind.

 At some distance, but still close to the shore, two other boys are visible.
-One is balancing on the pointed stones of a rock, the other is sitting in a white rowing boat with a light green coat of paint just above the water edge.
+One is balancing on the pointed stones of a rock, the other is sitting in a white rowing boat with a light green coat of paint just above the waterline.

 The sun is reflected in the azure blue, partly green gleaming water.

 Catherine Dinn states: "Although Henry Scott Tuke would put extra details and the finishing touches to his bathing paintings in the studio, photographic evidence exists to demonstrate that he worked on these canvases largely in the open air, accounting for their freshness of colour and the sparkling effects of sunlight on the sea and the naked flesh of his models.
 In this respect he remained true to the plein-air precepts of the Newlyn School."